dragounv/jinovatka-test/README.md

     - [x] Query the storage for list of seeds
     - [ ] Create seed detail view
     - [ ] Query the storage for seed details
-- [ ] Initialize routes inside handler initialization (refactor handlers and routes a bit)
 - [ ] Refactor services to properly implement the layer model (add service interfaces)
 - [ ] Think of a way to do proper configuration

-- router
-    - just mux, pass it to high level handlers together with other dependencies
-- hanlder
-    - NewHanlder creates handler and subhandlers and initializes routes
-    - subhandlers (save, edit, create, list...)
-    - .Routes - takes slice of subhandlers and mux, then assings paths to subhandlers

 - Možnost nechat uživatele pojmenovat skupinu?